Drift Tengoku

+Drift Tengoku has stopped being produced after its final issue in February 2024.

 History

 Drift Tengoku was launched in April 1996 as part of Option2.
 At that time, printed quarterly, it mainly published drifting related articles such as tuning as well as covering drifting contests, it also covered illegal gatherings that took place on public road, especially at the touge.
 These features usually led to police visits to the magazine's office.

 The magazine featured many of the now notable drifting drivers such as Ken Nomura and Nobuteru Taniguchi.
 At the following year, the magazine went bimonthly and the year following that, it went monthly.
 It was not until February 1999 that the magazine was published as a standalone magazine.
 The magazine celebrated its 100th issue in September 2007.
 The video version is different from the print as it solely covers drifting events run by the magazine.